Crimson Skies: High Road to Revenge: Reception

 The game's single-player campaign was generally well-received, partially because critics found its "escort missions" less frustrating than those in other flight games, and partially due to its depth in comparison to similar Microsoft Game Studio titles.
 Critics most notably acclaimed High Road to Revenge for its Xbox Live features, many describing the online component as the game's best feature.
 IGN said that "the freedom to fly […] in any direction and unleash tons of firepower on human opponents will want to make you hug your Xbox Live subscription", and commended elements such the game's capacity for 16-player matches and the quality of downloadable content.

 Although Xbox Nation likewise approved of the game's action-oriented gameplay, the site criticized the "lame 'favors for everyone' mechanic" surrounding the missions, noting that the player is always forced to perform "chores" for other characters in the game.
 GameSpy noted that the game had "some repetitiveness".
 IGN disapproved of the game's undescriptive plane selection screen, which does not inform the player of a plane's weapons loadout.
 The website also disparaged the game's upgrade system, which was described as "dry and unimaginative" in comparison to the plane customization feature in the Crimson Skies PC game.

 The game was not considered a best-selling title on the Xbox.
-The game had a software-to-hardware attach ratio of about one percent, and is considered to be a "cult classic".GameSpot named it the best Xbox game of October 2003.
-The game also won the award for Console Action/Adventure Game of the Year at the 7th Annual Interactive Achievement Awards.
+The game had a software-to-hardware attach ratio of about one percent, and is considered to be a "cult classic".

+GameSpot named it the best Xbox game of October 2003.

+The game was awarded "Console Action/Adventure Game of the Year" by the Academy of Interactive Arts & Sciences during the 7th Annual Interactive Achievement Awards (now known as the D.I.C.E.
+Awards).